Avishek8136/ECO-Guard/README.md

 - Follow the above setup steps.
 - Use the provided Streamlit web app for live monitoring at [ecoguardamrita.streamlit.app](https://ecoguardamrita.streamlit.app/).
+- Use the telegram channel to view all the predictions made by ECO-Guard at [ECO-Guard Telegram Group](https://t.me/amrita_eco}
 ## Acknowledgments

 We extend our heartfelt gratitude to: